Adding Support For King Bed – Bed Frame Support Blocks

-While most king size beds come with headboards and footboards, they rarely include a support system that will stand the test of time.
+While most king-size beds come with headboards and footboards, they rarely include a support system that will stand the test of time.
 The majority are nothing more than cheap wooden legs that are weak and slide out of position.
 The legs are anchored to low-grade wooden slats.
+These are all for the standard size.

 Follow these steps to make sure you get the right king support frame:

-- Do these rails attach by nuts and bolts or does it hook into vertical slots?
+Do these bed rails attach by nuts and bolts or does it hook into vertical slots?

 Whatever you choose be sure you understand how the frame connects and that you are getting the proper size.